parcel-bundler/website/src/features/dependency-resolution.md

 It is recommended to include the full file extension in all import specifiers.
 This both improves dependency resolution performance and reduces ambiguity.

 That said, for compatibility with CommonJS in Node, and with TypeScript, Parcel allows the file extension to be omitted for certain file types.
-The file extensions that may be omitted include `.ts`, `.tsx`, `.js`, `.jsx`, and `.json`.
+The file extensions that may be omitted include `.ts`, `.tsx`, `.mjs`, `.js`, `.jsx`, `.cjs`, and `.json`.
 A file extension is required to import all other file types.

 The following example resolves to the same files as above.